On the Identifiability of Overcomplete Dictionaries via the Minimisation Principle Underlying K-SVD: Asymptotic identification results

 \subsection{A continuous model of decaying coefficients}

-After proving a recovery result for the simple coefficient model of the last section we would like to extend it to a wider range of coefficient distributions, especially continuous ones.
-To see which distributions are good candidates we will point out the properties of the simple model we needed for the proof to succeed.
+After proving a recovery result for the simple coefficient model of the last section we would like to extend it to a wider range of coefficient distributions, especially continuous ones. \\ Looking back at the proof of Theorem~\ref{th:simplemodel} we see that apart from the condition ensuring optimality of the projection $P_{I_p}$ it also relied heavily on the equal probability of all sign sequences and permutations changing our base coefficient sequence.
+We therefore make the following definition.